turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Are HTML Entities, and What Are Some Common Examples?.md

 ---
-title: What Are HTML Entities, and What Are Some Common Examples?
+title: What are HTML Entities, and What are Some Common Examples?
 draft: false
 tags:
   - html
 ---
 HTML entities (or character references) are used to represent reserved characters in HTML.

 - **Example Problem:**
   - Intended text: **This is an `<img>` element**.